margomeza16/MiRepositorio/project_charter.md

 ## Business background

 * Who is the client, what business domain the client is in.

+Este proyecto esta  dirigido al sector salud.
+El cliente
 * What business problems are we trying to address?

 ## Scope